korenyoni/yonatankoren/posts/b3-vault-ca-rotation.md

 ## Renewing a Vault token before expiry

-We use the Salt vault-token beacon to check the token expiry very hour.
+We use the Salt vault-token beacon to check the token expiry every hour.
 If the token expires within the next 1:59, we renew it with an increment of 30 days, minus an hour:

 ```